derrikdennis/Belly_Button_Biodiversity/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Belly Button Biodiversity - Plotly.js Graphs in Dashboard Format

+## Background

-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+In this assignment, I will use plotly graphs to build an interactive dashboard using the Belly Button Biodiversity dataset.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.